Activated Charcoal Soap Recipe

-This homemade activated charcoal soap can actually help to open the pores of the skin and draw out dirt while at the same time detoxifying the skin.
+The use of this activated charcoal soap can actually help to open the pores of the skin and draw out dirt while at the same time detoxifying the skin.
+Adding this ingredient to your soap will leave your skin feeling clean and a great benefit is that this ingredient also has powerful antibacterial and antifungal properties.

 My answer is no. I have never had anything stained black from this soap and I use it on a regular basis.

-Charcoal has been used for many years as a detoxifier, not only in soap but as a poultice to keep wounds clean and as an antidote to poisons.
+An interesting fact about Charcoal is that it has been used for many years as a detoxifier, not only in soap but as a poultice to keep wounds clean and as an antidote to poisons.

 You can read more about it here: